srenner/CollectorRegistry/doc/devnotes.md

   - public parameter starts uppercase
   - no underscores or other conventions you might find in a regular C# class
 - Avoid anemic domain model by putting entity behaviors inside entity class methods whenever possible
+- Database access only from the main Server project

 ---